bioacoustic-ai/bacpipe/README.md

 - trained on general audio and bird song data

 BirdAVES_ESpecies is short for Bird Animal Vocalization Encoder based on Self-Supervision by the Earth Species Project.
 The model is based on the HuBERT-large architecture.
 The model is pretrained on unannotated audio datasets AudioSet-20K, FSD50K and the animal sounds from AudioSet and VGGSound as well as bird vocalizations from xeno-canto.

+### BirdMAE
+- trafo (ViT)
+- self-supervised model
+- trained on XCM

+BirdMAE is a masked autoencoder inspired by meta's AudioMAE, however the model was heavily adapted for the bioacoustic domain.
+The model was trained on the xeno-canto M dataset (1.7 million samples) from BirdSet and evaluated on various soundscape datasets, where it outperformed all competing models (including SotA bioacoustic models).

 ### BirdNET
 - CNN